 |Fig. 2.
 Example of converging backup jobs.|

-Jobs are ran in cycles which consist of two phases: comparison and the actual backup.
-As the name suggests, during the first phase, the software communicates with the source server’s Exchange Web Services asking for the mailboxes’ folders and items hashes.
+Jobs run in cycles which consist of two phases: comparison and actual backup.
+As the name suggests, during the first phase the software communicates with the source server’s Exchange Web Services asking for the mailboxes’ folders and items' hashes.
 Those are compared to previously saved hashes to find out whether there were any changes in the mailbox or not.
 If the mailbox content changed since the previous cycle, the actual backup process starts.

 Backup jobs can be divided into two types based on their continuity profile.
-There is a one-time backup that goes through all the desired mailboxes only once and stops.
-And there is a continuous backup, which on the other hand, runs constantly.
-The software goes through all the desired mailboxes and once it finishes, it starts all over again.
-To avoid too often backups in this mode, the software user can define so called Idle time in the job configuration wizard.
+There is a one-time backup (Fig. 3.) that goes through all user-specified mailboxes only once and stops.
+And there is a continuous backup (Fig. 4.) which runs constantly: the software goes through all user-specified mailboxes and, once finished, it starts all over again.
+To avoid excessively frequent backups in this mode, the user can define the so-called idle time in the job configuration wizard.
 This is a break the software will take before starting another cycle of a continuous backup.

 |Fig. 3.
 One-time backup explained.|

 |Fig. 4.
 Continuous backup explained - note the repeated cycles and idle times.|

-Moreover, there is a built-in scheduler which allows software users to customize job activity periods even more.
-The scheduler can be configured separately for each job, for example to run one-time backup jobs of all mailboxes only on weekends and continuous backup jobs of most important mailboxes during the working hours.
-Please note that the scheduler will auto-start the job for you at the beginning of the defined activity period making the backup process seamless and fully automated.
+Moreover, the program features a built-in scheduler which allows the software's user to customize job's activity periods even more (Fig. 5. and 6.).
+The scheduler can be configured separately for each job, for example to run one-time backup jobs of all mailboxes only on weekends and continuous backup jobs of the most important mailboxes during the working hours.
+Please note that the scheduler will automatically start a job at the beginning of a defined activity period, which makes the backup process seamless and fully automated.